wso2/docs-mi/en/docs/learn/examples/rabbitmq-examples/pub-sub-rabbitmq.md

-# A topic used to broadcast a message to all consumers
+# How to publish and subscribe with RabbitMQ

 This sample demonstrates how WSO2 Micro Integrator can be used to implement a publisher-subscriber messaging scenario using RabbitMQ topics.
 That is, a message publisher can broadcast a message to multiple consumers through the RabbitMQ topic.